-2) Cancellations – If you are unable to attend, a substitute participant is welcome at no extra charge.
-Please inform us of the substitute participant’s particulars in writing.
-A full refund less 10% administrative charge will be returned for cancellations received in writing by 3 September 2020.
-Regrettably, no refunds will be made for cancellations received after 3 September 2020.
+2) Cancellations – If you are unable to attend, a substitute participant is welcome.
+Please inform us of the substitute participant’s particulars in filling up the registration form.

 The Organiser reserves the right to cancel or alter the content and timing of the programme or the identity of the speakers.
-In the event that the Seminar is cancelled by the Organiser, the registration fee (less bank charges) will be refunded.
+In the event that the Seminar is cancelled by the Organiser, the participants will be notified prior to the webinar.